What is it?

 You might need treatment to prevent or treat the build-up of excess iron.
 This is called iron chelation.
 Your doctor will talk to you about this if you need it.

 Don’t take iron tablets unless your doctor prescribes them.
-Your doctor will regularly check iron levels in your blood.
+Your doctor will check the iron levels in your blood regularly.

 For more information